646: Gone With the Sinned Edition

 They are.

-Unlike Gorman, Swaggert still had a megaphone, right?
+But that's the thing, though.
+Unlike Gorman, Swaggart still had a megaphone, right?
+He had this massive TV audience.

 He owned the infrastructure around it.

-So he just removed Assemblies of God from the name of his shit and went non-denominational.
+So he just removed Assemblies of God from the name of his shit and went non-denominational, and he continued the same scam.

-Now, he did it to an admittedly diminished audience, but his core audience, the one that that was paying him, they were still there.
+Now, he did it to an admittedly diminished audience, but his core audience, the one that was paying him, they were still there.

 And that would last for another three years until his next sex worker scandal, which would come about in 1991.